ko330/flask_practice/README.md

 data is available in https://github.com/nytimes/covid-19-data/blob/master/us.csv
 assume last 30 days is normal data,
 this project can detect "(date,cases)" is normal or anomaly

+## visualize
+test/visualize.ipynb has some description about this data

 ## Environment
 ` pip install -r requirement.txt`